rockettheme/docs/Docs/phpbb/styles/lumiere/INDEX.md

 ### HTML5 Video in the Header
 Lumiere uses HTML5 support for displaying stunning videos and images in the header.
 You can upload your own file and display it on your forum.
 Various video options are also available.

-### RokBridge Support

-RokBridge is an attempt to bring back famous component into the newest Joomla 2.5/3.x environment.
-RokBridge is a non-invasive, bi-directional bridge for Joomla and the forum platform phpBB.

-By following a few simple steps, you can easily integrate the two platforms, providing registration, user syncing, and syncing of login sessions.
-RokBridge comes with three default modules: Login, Latest Post, and Member.
-Please visit the [RokBridge product page][rokbridge] for support and latest news.

 ### Responsive Layout